emyklepacki/recipes-analysis/README.md

 ### Univariate Analysis
 To better understand the data, I looked at the distributions of calories, protein, and prep time.
 Most recipes have fewer than 300 calories, with a median of 294, which shows that the dataset leans toward lower-calorie meals.
 Protein is a bit more spread out, but the median is around 16g, meaning most recipes aren't super high in protein.
 When it comes to prep time, most recipes take about 32 minutes or less, making them quick and easy to make.
 I filtered out recipes with more than 2000 calories or 200g of protein to keep the distribution more realistic, since very few (if any) recipes go above those numbers.
 I also added dashed lines in each chart to show where the median falls and make trends easier to spot.
+TODO

  <iframe
  src="assets/calories_histogram.html"